 According to the National Merit Scholarship Corporation, students who take the PSAT can participate in the National Merit® Scholarship Program.
 High scorers on the PSAT can essentially get a head start on accumulating scholarship money for school just by performing exceptionally well on the test.
 As we noted before, luck favors the prepared, so if you’re not getting tutoring or test training, consider the highly experienced tutors at Bridging Gap, or a local educator who knows how to guide you through these tests.
 The cost of education continues to rise year after year, so if there is even a slim shot that the PSAT will result in extra money for college, you should go for it.

-For information on simple test prep strategies, you can start at home, call the Bridging Gap centers, or join the mailing list to get blog updates.
+For information on simple test prep strategies, call the Bridging Gap centers, or join the mailing list to get blog updates.